-I’ve found that there is no full answer to many beginners struggle with the isolation coat.
+I’ve found that there is no full answer to many beginners who struggle with the isolation coat.
 In fact, it’s a process that can easily be your good painting practice if you’re aiming to enjoy your painting for long years.

 In fact, there are 3 reasons why an isolation coat is important especially for acrylic painting.
-It is a key article before you varnish and finish any of your paintings!
+It is a key article before you varnish and finishes any of your paintings!
 You will learn the side effects of not using an isolation coat, the 6 best products, and some tips from an experienced artist.

 Table of content:

 - What can I use for an isolation coat on acrylic paint?